How The 3 Nobel Winners For Economics Upended The Fight Against Poverty

 Many of these studies originated from a network of more than 180 researchers around the world that Banerjee and Duflo helped found at MIT in 2003.
 It's called the Abdul Latif Jameel Poverty Action Lab, or J-PAL.
 Less than 15 years ago it was running about 70 RCTs worldwide.
 Today the total completed or currently underway is just under 1,000.
 Colleagues of the Nobel team have also set up a number of nonprofits with similar missions.
 This includes Innovations for Poverty Action, which has conducted more than 830 impact evaluations since it was founded in 2002.

 The randomista movement has also inspired various governments to use RCTs to inform and tweak the design of major programs.
-This includes the "Teaching at the right level" (TaRL) – an approach pioneered by an Indian NGO that has been tested with the help of J-PAL researchers.
+This includes "Teaching at the right level" (TaRL) – an approach pioneered by an Indian NGO that has been tested with the help of J-PAL researchers.
 It has been applied by local governments in India and Africa to improve elementary school instruction for millions of children.

 Similarly, a team from J-PAL has worked with Indonesia's government to test and then roll out measures to curb corruption in a rice distribution and subsidy program.
-(As this NPR article describes, the program sent out a special identity card to more than 15 million Indonesians to let them know how much rice they were entitled to and at what subsidized price, so that unscrupulous officials couldn't get away with keeping some of the rice for themselves.)
+(As this article describes, the program sent out a special identity card to more than 15 million Indonesians to let them know how much rice they were entitled to and at what subsidized price, so that unscrupulous officials couldn't get away with cheating them out of their full share.)

 ... and the limits of their influence

 Even as they tout the successes, many champions of this evidence-based approach to fighting poverty say it's not being used widely enough.
 For instance, at the World Bank and the U.S. Agency for International Development only a fraction of projects are subject to impact evaluations, according to an analysis by the think tank Center for Global Development.
 The group, based in Washington, D.C., did an exhaustive review to identify large-scale health programs that made a big impact through 2016.
 Of about 250, they found that only 50 used rigorous methods to establish the attributable impact.
 Similarly, some staff at the U.S. Agency for International Development have been pushing an experimental effort to use RCTs to test whether any given aid program is more impactful than simply handing out an equivalent amount in cash.
-But that effort has also run into resistance, at least partly say former staffers there, because there's an inherent bias against trusting poor people to spend cash wisely – regardless of what the evidence shows.
+But that effort has also run into resistance.
+Former staffers there say it's at least partly because there's an inherent bias against trusting poor people to spend cash wisely – regardless of what the evidence shows.

 Meanwhile, there's also debate among economists as to whether the focus on RCTs obscures deeper, more fundamental drivers of poverty – such as systemic inequality – that must be addressed if there's any hope of truly improving lives on a mass scale.